 - Lyme Regis Beaches.
 The beaches in and around Lyme Regis are a mixture of sand and pebbles.
 This area is world famous for fossil hunting.

 - What’s on in Lyme.
 The Lyme Regis Fossil Festival is a popular annual event that runs every May Day Bank Holiday weekend.
 It draws fossil enthusiasts from all over the country.
 It offers a mix of walks, talks, music, theatre, exhibits and lots of hands-on science for all ages.

-Why not buy a Jurassic Coast Card which is new for 2018 and has some great deals for days out, food and drink and services along the Dorset Coast.
+Why not buy a Jurassic Coast Card which has some great deals for days out, food and drink and services along the Dorset Coast?